minutix/hausaufgaben/README.md

 hausaufgaben (homework in german) is an app to note down homework.
-It uses CoreData to store the homework list and will maybe be expanded to use CloudKit.
+It uses CoreData to store the homework list.

 The app is made of 100% organically produced SwiftUI.
 I am welcome to feature requests and community bugfixes.
 Look at the [Contributing guide](CONTRIBUTING.md) for a list of labels and their purposes.

+## CloudKit
+I have now decided against CloudKit, because some users may lose their data and someone is definitly gonna sue us for not having a proper privacy policy.
+Also we would have to make a yearly report of what things we encrypted with what algorithms.
+It's just not worth the hassle.

 ## Downloads